 Applying for the Award

-The next Becky Colvin Memorial Award application will be posted February 2020.
+The Becky Colvin Memorial Award application is now posted.
 As you prepare materials for your application, please keep in mind you will need to organize the following items:

 - Project description with a separate paragraph addressing the environmental relevance of your proposed topic;